backupsim2realai/backupsim2realai.github.io/_posts/2019-01-15-Synthetic-Datasets-of-Objects-Part-I.markdown

 - Collecting large scale real world data is extremely labourious.
 There have been attempts in the past like [KinectAtHome](https://twitter.com/KinectatHome) to collect data via crowdsourcing but have been unsuccessful unfortunately.
 - Scanning water-tight models can be extremely tricky if the model has kinematic joints and dynamics involved with them.
+- Most of the scanning requires setting up multiple cameras or a person going around the object to obtain multiple views and registering them in one refererence frame, camera calibration and constrained set-up to enable scanning.